Exam administration policies

 - While testing is in progress, use of equipment such as printers, fax machines, copiers, telephones, or other electronic devices is not permitted in the testing environment.

-Candidate check-in and exam procedures
+Test Candidate check-in and exam procedures

 - The CATC is responsible for verifying the Test Candidate’s identity with at least one form of valid identification (containing both a photograph and the Test Candidate’s signature).